sjzasada/fsa-summarizer/README.md

 # FSA Food Hygiene Summariser

-A React interface to summarise the FSA food hygiene ratings for UK local authorities.
+A React/Bootstrap interface to summarise the FSA food hygiene ratings for UK local authorities.

+Data is taken from the FSA API: http://api.ratings.food.gov.uk/Help

 ## Requirements